some-natalie/some-natalie/_posts/2024-03-07-jekyll-in-a-can.md

 ## Disclosure

-I work at Chainguard as a sales engineer at the time of writing this.
+I work at Chainguard as a solutions engineer at the time of writing this.
 All opinions are my own.